Macuyiko/blog/content/2006/2006_08_thinkpad-stories-4-render-it-dammit.md

 Date: 2006-08-11
 Author: Seppe "Macuyiko" vanden Broucke

-i810... `glxinfo | grep direct` nothing.
-Not enabled because it has problems.
-(Something about 1.5.0 expected but 1.4.* found.
-I cannot remember it anymore but you will find users with similar problems on the forums).
+i810... `glxinfo | grep direct` is giving nothing.
+Something about 1.5.0 expected but 1.4.* found.

 Anyhow: I could not get it to work.
 It seemed fine however, but glgears proved otherwise: slow as hell.